theocr301/Chorelympics/README.md

 # Chorelympics

-Theo and Luana legacy project - test commit 7
+Theo and Luana legacy project - test commit - is it working?

 ## Project name